On the outside our lives can seem like the greatest success stories.

 Maybe your steps towards your dream will be fewer or more that mine.
 Either way I cheer for you because your path is precious and is only made by, and for YOU!

-Founder of Wisdom From North.
-Jannecke Øinæs has interviewed 400 transformational teachers all over the world and gained over 30 000 followers on YouTube.
+Jannecke Øinæs is the founder of Wisdom From North AS.
+She has interviewed around 400 transformational teachers all over the world and gained over 40 000 followers on YouTube.
+Today she runs the Wisdom From North Membership offering masterclasses with highly recognized and sought after speakers and thought leaders.